 Bulimia and anorexia are the most commonly linked to addiction.
 There are two main correlations between addiction and eating disorders.
-An example of the first being a woman with a pre-existing eating disorder looking to such substances as caffeine, diuretics, tobacco, cocaine, and heroin to help control her weight through appetite suppression and increased metabolism, and unwittingly becoming dependent on those substances.
+An example of the first is a woman with a pre-existing eating disorder looking to such substances as caffeine, diuretics, tobacco, cocaine, and heroin to help control her weight through appetite suppression and increased metabolism, and unwittingly becoming dependent on those substances.

-The other is the woman with an eating disorder who self medicates with drugs and alcohol to attempt to counteract her negative emotions and poor body image.
+The other is the woman with an eating disorder who self-medicates with drugs and alcohol to attempt to counteract her negative emotions and poor body image.

 What Does Eating Disorder Treatment Involve?

-Eating disorder treatment that is effective and long lasting will involve intense cognitive and behavioral therapy along with careful scrutiny towards the individual’s medical and nutritional needs.
+Eating disorder treatment that is effective and long-lasting will involve intense cognitive and behavioral therapy along with careful scrutiny towards the individual’s medical and nutritional needs.